(rollover to compare with normal)

 ||What Are Its Effects?

 The symptoms associated with this defect involve the constriction of the trachea (wind-pipe) and/or esophagus by the surrounding branches of the aorta.
+This defect is often asymptomatic.

-In the latter case, solid food may not be easily swallowed as the aortic branches narrow the esophagus, and vomiting or choking may occur.
+If there is esophageal compression, solid food may not be easily swallowed as the aortic branches narrow the esophagus, and vomiting or choking may occur.